Emma Rodrigues – The Yorkshire Rose Teaching Partnership Director

-My role within the Yorkshire Rose Teaching Alliance is to provide support in ITT.
+My role within the Yorkshire Rose Teaching Partnership is to provide support in ITT.
 I help with recruitment and interview process.
 I also support trainees with coursework and getting resources.
 I ensure that trainees feel there is no question or problem too big to be answered and dealt with.
 From support for Professional Skills tests to guidance in UCAS.
 Whatever the need and whomever the trainee, I hope that I can offer support through a difficult year.

 Aashiya Shiliwala – Lead Mentor